-- During 2012, the South African Reserve Bank (Bank) approved the provision of a committed liquidity facility (CLF) in order to assist banks in meeting the requirements of the liquidity coverage ratio (LCR).
-Guidance Note 5/2012 was issued containing details regarding acceptable collateral for the CLF.
-Guidance Note 6/2013 replaced Guidance Note 5/2012 and contains updated specifications on the acceptable collateral for the CLF, while this Addendum to the Operational Notice (Addendum 1) provides details on the operational requirements thereof. - On 7 January 2013, the Basel Committee on Banking Supervision (the Basel Committee) published a document detailing changes to the definition of the LCR, including an expansion in the range of assets eligible as high-quality liquid assets (HQLA) and some refinements to the assumed inflow and outflow rates to better reflect actual experience in times of stress.
-The LCR will be introduced on 1 January 2015, but the minimum requirement will be set at 60 per cent and rise in equal annual increments of 10 per cent to reach 100 per cent on 1 January 2019 - 1.3 Addendum 1 clarifies the eligible collateral for CLF as well as the operational arrangements pertaining to a draw-down on the CLF by a bank.
+- 1.1 During 2012, the South African Reserve Bank (Bank) approved the provision of a committed liquidity facility (CLF) in order to assist banks in meeting the requirements of the liquidity coverage ratio (LCR).
+Guidance Notes 5/2012 and 6/2013 were issued to inform banks about the details of acceptable collateral for the CLF.
+Guidance Note 8/2014 replaced Guidance Note 6/2013 and contained revised guidelines in terms of the acceptable collateral and other requirements for the CLF and other related conditions, while this Addendum to the Operational Notice (Addendum 1) provides details on the operational requirements thereof. - 1.2 On 7 January 2013, the Basel Committee on Banking Supervision (the Basel Committee) published a document detailing changes to the definition of the LCR, including an expansion in the range of assets eligible as high-quality liquid assets (HQLA) and some refinements to the assumed inflow and outflow rates to better reflect actual experience in times of stress.
+The LCR was introduced on 1 January 2015, but the minimum requirement was set at 60 per cent and will rise in equal annual increments of 10 per cent to reach 100 per cent on 1 January 2019.
+Guidance Note 5/2015 replaces Guidance Note 8/2014 and contains revised guidelines in terms of the acceptable collateral and other related requirements for the CLF. - 1.3 Addendum 1 clarifies the eligible collateral for CLF as well as the operational arrangements pertaining to a drawdown on the CLF by a bank.
 The Bank may from time to time amend Addendum 1.
-The Bank will, however, endeavour to give reasonable notice of any amendments, but reserves the right to introduce any amendment with immediate effect, if necessary.
+The Bank, however, will endeavour to give reasonable notice of any amendments, but reserves the right to introduce any amendment with immediate effect, if necessary.
 A legal contract will be negotiated between the Bank and any individual bank applying for the CLF and will be finalised and signed by the respective parties prior to the commencement of the year when the CLF will be required for LCR.
 The contract will be effective for a year.

-- 1.4 The CLF is only available to the extent that it will cover an individual bank's shortfall for the LCR requirement, provided that such shortfall is attributable to a general shortage of HQLA in the South African financial system. - 2 Application process for the provision of the committed liquidity facility - 2.1 The facility is negotiated for a calendar year and is renewable on an annual basis. - 2.2 Banks that apply for the CLF for the first time should apply to the Registrar of Banks before the end of August of the year preceding the year for which they require the CLF to provide sufficient time to negotiate a contract and ensure adherence to the collateral requirements. - 2.3 Applications to make use of the CLF should be directed in writing to the Registrar of Banks.
-Draw-down of the facility will be for a period of 31 days.
-BSD will inform the Financial Markets Department (FMD) whether a bank qualifies for the CLF and the maximum amount. - 2.4 Applications to make use of the CLF have to be approved by each bank's board of directors. - 2.5 Detailed information on all collateral should be kept in the Collateral Management System as maintained by FMD or in any collateral management system approved by the Bank. - 2.6 Banks that intend rolling over an existing CLF the following year can apply to do so by the end of October of the preceding year for which they require the CLF.
+- 1.4 The CLF is only available to the extent that it will cover an individual bank's shortfall for the LCR requirement, provided that such shortfall is attributable to a general shortage of HQLA in the South African financial system. - 2 Application process for the provision of the committed liquidity facility - 2.1 The facility is negotiated for a calendar year and is renewable on an annual basis. - 2.2 Banks that apply for the CLF for the first time should apply to the Registrar of Banks before the end of July of the year preceding the year for which they require the CLF to provide sufficient time to negotiate a contract and ensure adherence to the collateral requirements.
+The CLF facilities for 2016 shall be granted only up to 30 November 2016, i.e. for 11 months.
+Thereafter the CLF will revert to a 12 month facility from 1 December to 30 November. - 2.3 When a bank applies for CLF, the following process is followed.
+Banks should send the application letter via email to the Bank Supervision Department (BSD).
+The BSD will channel the letter to the Committed Liquidity Facility Implementation Committee (CLFIC).
+The application letter will contain the following documents: - A document detailing the characteristics and identification of collateral to be lodged; - Redemption sheet; - Authorisation to enter into the CLF agreement from the Board of Directors of the particular bank; and - CLF application motivation detailing the reasons for entering into the CLF agreement.